Is Pomade Good for Curly Hair?

 🚫 Problems:

-• Buildup and a greasy feel from heavy oil-based pomades.
+Buildup and grease from heavy oil-based formulas.

 💡Fixes: